 You will probably have lots of questions about your stay in hospital, this page provides general information about finding and settling into your ward.

-For information about the specific ward that you will be staying on please see the wards page.
+For information about the specific ward you will be staying on please see the wards page.

-Remember: Our staff are here to look after you so don't be afraid to ask them for help and advice.
+Remember: our staff are here to look after you so do ask them for help and advice.

 Arriving at hospital

 Your admission letter gives details of where to go when you arrive at the hospital.
-If you are not sure, please ask at the hospital's main reception.
+If you're not sure, please ask at the hospital's main reception.